Alfred North Whitehead: Whitehead's conception of reality

 Whitehead was convinced that the scientific notion of matter was misleading as a way of describing the ultimate nature of things.
 In his 1925 book Science and the Modern World, he wrote that:

-There persists ... [a] fixed scientific cosmology which presupposes the ultimate fact of an irreducible brute matter, or material, spread through space in a flux of configurations.
-In itself, such a material is senseless, valueless, purposeless.
-It just does what it does do, following a fixed routine imposed by external relations which do not spring from the nature of its being.
-It is this assumption that I call "scientific materialism."
-Also, it is an assumption which I shall challenge as being entirely unsuited to the scientific situation at which we have now arrived.

-In Whitehead's view, there are a number of problems with this notion of "irreducible brute matter."
+In Whitehead's view, there are a number of problems with this notion of "irreducible brute matter".
 First, it obscures and minimizes the importance of change.
-By thinking of any material thing (like a rock, or a person) as being fundamentally the same thing throughout time, with any changes to it being secondary to its "nature," scientific materialism hides the fact that nothing ever stays the same.
-For Whitehead, change is fundamental and inescapable; he emphasizes that "all things flow."
+By thinking of any material thing (like a rock, or a person) as being fundamentally the same thing throughout time, with any changes to it being secondary to its "nature", scientific materialism hides the fact that nothing ever stays the same.
+For Whitehead, change is fundamental and inescapable; he emphasizes that "all things flow".